 Please see our page on Understanding the Conduct Process for Allegations of Sexual Harassment for more information.
 We are here to help

-Sanctions When the Alleged Perpetrator is a Student
+Sanctions When the Party Responsible for Misconduct is a Student

 If a student is found responsible for violating the Code for one or more prohibited behaviors, one or more of the following sanctions can be imposed: